foreach-across/across-development/release-notes/fcjl-2.0.0-3.0.0.md

-Lastly, a [Bill-of-Materials (BOM) `pom.xml`](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms) was introduced, so consuming libraries and applications can easily import a consist set of libraries.
+Lastly, a [Bill-of-Materials (BOM) `pom.xml`](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms) was introduced, so that consuming libraries and applications can easily import a consist set of libraries.

 Releases can be found on Maven Central: